HeavenlyYashka/AWS_EndToEnd_Project-1/README.md

 # AWS_EndToEnd_Project-1
-This is an AWS Project that involves building an End-to-End Web Application with 7 services
+This is an AWS Project that involves building an End-to-End Web Application with 7 services (listed in "Services" section).
+Project has been leveraged from YouTuber "[Tiny Technical Tutorials](https://www.youtube.com/@TinyTechnicalTutorials)"

 ## Documentation
 ### Services